The Bankrate promise

 8 ways to remove old debt from your credit report

-Having an accurate and up-to-date credit history without old collections or delinquent accounts is important when you’re applying for loans or other new credit.
+According to the Federal Reserve Bank of New York, 2.5 percent of outstanding debt is in some degree of delinquency as of September 2021.
+However, having an accurate and up-to-date credit history without old collections or delinquent accounts is important when you’re applying for loans or other new credit.

 If you’ve noticed old debts on your credit report, it’s best to act as soon as possible to remove these items.
 Here are a few steps you should take.